SohaT7/Bikeshire/README.md

 * The second part writes queries and visualizes data in a Vertex AI notebook, and makes use of BigQuery Client to send and receive messages from the BigQuery API.

 In sum total, the project answers the following questions from the data:

-* Top Starting and End Stations with number of users greater than 250000
+* Top Starting Stations (in general, and where users are greater than 250000 only)
-* Bottom Starting and End Stations with number of users less than 100
+* Top End Stations (in general, and where users are greater than 250000 only)
-* Top 10 Starting and End Stations
+* Bottom Starting Stations (in general, and where users are less than 100 only)
-* Bottom 10 Starting and Bottom 30 End Stations
+* Bottom End Stations (in general, and where users are less than 100 only)
 * Number of users for each Usertype (Customer or Subscriber) by years
 * Number of users with a specific Gender by years